 The Fund does not provide benefits for graduate programs, except for unemployed miners under approved circumstances.

-Every year, the applicant is required to complete and submit an application with required documentation.
+Every year, the applicant is required to complete and submit an online application on Submittable, the Fund’s application platform, and provide the required documentation.

-Please complete the online application.
 Both the participant and the applicant will need to provide digital signatures and date the application.
-If they do not want to provide digital signatures, they can download the Participant/Applicant Signature form by clicking on the link below, completing the form, including both signatures, and uploading the form on the application site.
+If they do not want to provide digital signatures, they can download the Participant/Applicant Signature form by clicking on the link below, completing the form, including both signatures, and uploading the form to the application site.

 Benefits from the Fund are provided to eligible applicants based on the recommendation and approval of a selection panel.
 The panel will make its decisions based on the information provided about the: